lightpohl/gb-dl/README.md

 - If passed the `--archive` flag, `gb-dl` will generate/use a `gb-dl-archive.json` in the current working directory.
 - Before downloading a video, it'll check if the video was downloaded previously and abort the download if found.

+## Blocklist

+- If the `--blocklist` flag is passed, `gb-dl` will lookup a `gb-dl-blocklist.json` in the current working directory.
+- Before downloading a video it'll check if the `video_show` title is included in the blocklist and ignore the download if found.
+- See [Examples](./examples) for an example blocklist.

 ## [More Examples](./examples)